eclipse-hono/hono/site/content/concepts/tenancy.md

 Please refer to the [Tenant API]({{< relref "Tenant-API.md" >}}) to find out which protocol adapter properties are configurable on a tenant level.
 The number of such properties may grow during further development of Hono.

-## AMQP 1.0 endpoints
+## AMQP 1.0 Endpoints

-The AMQP 1.0 endpoints for all APIs of Hono are scoped to a tenant, by using the scheme `<api>/TENANT/...`.
+The AMQP 1.0 endpoints for all APIs of Hono are scoped to a tenant, by using the scheme `<api-name>/TENANT/...`.

 *Examples*: